meyertime/linux-all-the-things/docs/arch-lenovo720s.md

     1. Open `System Settings`
     2. Navigate to `Appearance` → `Look and Feel`
     3. Choose `Breeze Dark`
-2. Set SDDM theme to match
-    1. Open `System Settings`
-    2. Navigate to `Workspace` → `Startup and Shutdown` → `Login Screen (SDDM)`
-    3. Click `Breeze`
-    4. Click `Apply`
-3. Set GNOME/GTK application style to match.
+2. Set GNOME/GTK application style to match.
 This applies to apps that use the GTK toolkit such as Firefox.
     1. Open `System Settings`
     2. Navigate to `Appearance` → `Application Style` → `GNOME/GTK Application Style`
     3. Change GTK2 theme to `Breeze-Dark`
     4. For GTK3 theme, use `Breeze-Dark` theme and tick the box `Prefer dark theme`.
 I have found these settings to work the best.
     5. Under `Icon Themes` select `Breeze Dark` for `Icon theme` and `Fallback theme`.
     6. Click `Apply`.
-4. Set cursor theme
+3. Set cursor theme
     1. Open `System Settings`
     2. Navigate to `Appearance` → `Workspace Theme` → `Cursors`
     3. Select `Adwaita`
     4. Navigate to `Appearance` → `Application Style` → `GNOME/GTK Application Style`
     5. Under `Icon Themes` select `Cursor theme` `Adwaita` to match.
+2. Set SDDM theme to match
+    1. Open `System Settings`
+    2. Navigate to `Workspace` → `Startup and Shutdown` → `Login Screen (SDDM)`
+    3. Click `Breeze`
+    4. Click `Apply`
+    5. Click `Advanced` tab
+    6. Click `Sync`
+        - This will sync other settings besides the theme including NumLock and scaling.

 ### Fix scaling